What is Alabama Landlord Tenant Law?

 How do I handle a security deposit?

 The security deposit may not exceed an amount greater than one month’s rent.
 The collection of the last month’s rent in advance; in addition to the security deposit is not permissible.
-Alabama Landlord Tenant statutes contain no specific criteria regarding the acceptance of a non-refundable pet deposit, key or lock deposit.
+Alabama Landlord Tenant Law contain no specific criteria regarding the acceptance of a non-refundable pet deposit, key or lock deposit.
 The absence of a statute or rule regarding “other” deposits does not necessarily signify that it’s an accepted practice.
 Landlords should keep this in mind when deciding to use miscellaneous deposits in addition to the security deposit.

 Do I need a separate bank account for the security deposit?